Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The best thing about this grilled cheese sandwich is that you can use pretty much any bread and melty cheese you have on hand.
 You will still be left with a delicious lunch.

-- Bread – While you can use regular sliced bread from the grocery store, I would recomend using sourdough or rye bread to take it to the next level.
+- Bread – While you can use regular sliced bread from the grocery store, I would recommend using sourdough or rye bread to take it to the next level.

 - caramelized onions